 13. Breckenridge Ski Resort – Colorado

-Reserve your spot in an adult or child beginner class to learn to snowboard or ski, or book a private ski instructor for just your family for the day.
+Reserve your spot in an adult or child beginner class to learn to ski or snowboard, or book a private ski instructor for just your family for the day.
+Group lessons as a family make Breckenridge one of the best ski resorts for family beginners!

 At the base of the mountain is a bunny slope to get you started.
 Then learn to safely ride the lift up to an even bigger and better bunny slope for more confidence-building instruction and practice.